After a 7-year hiatus, Mitsubishi Motors will re-enter the Van market with the new Express van.

-The Mitsubishi Express van has 1.6L twin-turbo Diesel engine producing 103 kW of power with a six speed Manual Transmission for the short wheelbase and long wheelbase.
-There are another variant offered with 2.0L single-turbo Diesel engine which produces 125 kW of power, mated to a six-speed Automatic Transmission available for both short wheelbase and long wheelbase.
+The Mitsubishi Express van has a 1.6L twin-turbo Diesel engine producing 103 kW of power with a six-speed Manual Transmission for the short wheelbase and long wheelbase.
+There is another variant offered with a 2.0L single-turbo Diesel engine which produces 125 kW of power, mated to a six-speed Automatic Transmission available for both short wheelbase and long wheelbase.

-The Mitsubishi Express Van is made for practicality; with left and right hand side sliding doors and a rear twin barn door glazed with 90 degrees and 180 degrees stop.
+The Mitsubishi Van is made for practicality; with left and right-hand side sliding doors and a rear twin barn door glazed with 90 degrees and 180 degrees stop.
 The Express Van can hold up to 1,200 kg.
 Both manual variants have up to 2000 kg braked towing capacity.

 – Electric mirrors with heaters